Nonparametric inference on L\'evy measures of compound Poisson-driven Ornstein-Uhlenbeck processes under macroscopic discrete observations: Multivariate Central Limit Theorem

 as $|u| \to \infty$.

 Condition (v) is concerned with the kernel function $W$.
-We assume that $W$ is a $(p+1)$-th order kernel, but allow for the possibility that $\int_{\R} x^{p+1}W(x)dx=0$.
-Note that since the Fourier transform of $W$ has compact support, the support of the kernel function $W$ is necessarily unbounded (see Theorem 4.1 in \cite{StWe71}).
+We assume that $W$ is a $(p+1)$-th order kernel.
+However, we allow for the possibility that $\int_{\R} x^{p+1}W(x)dx=0$.
+It must be noted that since the Fourier transform of $W$ has compact support, the support of the kernel function $W$ is necessarily unbounded (see Theorem 4.1 in \cite{StWe71}).